-Assessment tasks 1 and 2 are assessed on a 100-point scale.
+Assessment task 1 is assessed on a 100-point scale.

-Assessment task 3 is assessed on a 100-point scale in two intervals:
+Assessment tasks 2 and 3 are assessed on a 100-point scale in two intervals:

-- Pass: 50% = 100 points.
+- Pass: = 100 points.

-- Weak: 50% = 0 points.
+- Fail: = 0 points.

 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result ( $\geq$ 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
+The course's final assessment task can be taken twice:

+1) during the course's first scheduled occasion; and, if a passing result (\geq 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.